Jmtamayocruz/My-resume/README.md

-# My-resume
+# My resume
-Full resume of my work timeline
+Within this project, you'lll find all the information about my career till now.